 We need to walk on down the Gully now, under The Brown Bridge.
-If you were listening closely to the birds however you probably heard them give you a warning... this bridge is more than it seems!
+If you were listening closely to the birds, however, you probably heard them give you a warning... this bridge is more than it seems!

-This bridge was built here to mark a spot where the Stoor Worm has been known to come up above the ground!
+This bridge was built here to mark a spot where the Stoor Worm has been known to emerge from the ground!

-The birds hopefully gave you the secret to get past though (and if they didn't then don't worry I'll tell you now).
+The birds hopefully gave you the secret to get past though (and if they didn't, don't worry!
+I'll tell you now).